thenerdery/dot-net-standards/Project_Docs.md

 purpose of this log is for future developers to gain quick understanding of major changes to the system, possibly to aid in troubleshooting - more recent changes are more likely to contain bugs than older more mature parts.
-Reference: keep a changelog.
+Reference: keep a CHANGELOG.

-A changelog is RECOMMENDED for projects which have long-lasting status at the Nerdery.
+A CHANGELOG is RECOMMENDED for projects which have long-lasting status at the Nerdery.

 * It’s made for humans, not machines, so legibility is crucial.